markodayan/research.2077.xyz/src/content/blog/eip-7251-increase-max-effective-balance.md

 This change reduces overhead for solo stakers and staking pools that want to merge multiple validators without going through the cumbersome process of exiting validators from the active set and combining the withdrawn funds to activate a new validator.
 Consolidation operations are submitted by the source validator and processed like any other Beacon Chain operation (e.g.,[Deposit](https://github.com/ethereum/consensus-specs/blob/9c35b7384e78da643f51f9936c578da7d04db698/specs/phase0/beacon-chain.md#deposit) and [VoluntaryExit](https://github.com/ethereum/consensus-specs/blob/9c35b7384e78da643f51f9936c578da7d04db698/specs/phase0/beacon-chain.md#voluntaryexit)) during each epoch.
 We'll explain consolidation operations in more detail subsequently.

+### Recap: How does a voluntary validator exit work?

 EIP-7251's in-protocol consolidation operation uses elements of the existing `VoluntaryExit`operation, so it helps to understand how voluntary exits work before explaining in-protocol consolidation.
 Here's a rough sketch of the voluntary exit procedure:

 1. A validator signs a `VoluntaryExit`object and broadcasts it over the peer-to-peer network for inclusion in a Beacon block.
 The `initiate_validator_exit`function is called during Beacon block processing and sets the exiting validator's `exit_epoch`and `withdrawable_epoch`in the `BeaconState`.